hashicorp/design-system/website/docs/components/form/masked-input/partials/code/component-api.md

     Override this value to provide a meaninful `aria-label` for the [`Copy::Button`](/components/copy/button) component.
   </C.Property>
   <C.Property @name="width" @type="string" @valueNote="any valid CSS width (px, rem, etc)">
     By default, the input fills the parent container.
 If a `@width` parameter is provided, the control will have a fixed width.
-When `hasCopyButton` is `true` the width includes the associated copy button.
+When `hasCopyButton` is `true`, the width includes the associated copy button.
   </C.Property>
   <C.Property @name="height" @type="string" @valueNote="any valid CSS height (px, rem, etc)">
     Only available if `@isMultiline` is `true`.
 By default, the `<textarea>` has a `height` determined by the browser to accommodate 4 lines of text.
 If a custom `@height` value is provided, the control will have a fixed height.